-Welcome to the Autumn term.

-For the first two weeks back at school, we will be using a whole school book called 'The Artist'

-During the first two weeks lessons on PHSE, Art and Writing will be based on the whole school book.
+Welcome to the Autumn term!
+For the first week back at school, we will be using a whole school book called 'The Wall in the Middle of the Book'.
+During the first week, lessons on writing and a variety of foundation subjects will be based on the whole school book.
 Maths lessons will still continue daily.
 Music, PE, Spelling, Reading, Handwriting and Spanish will continue as normal.
 After our Inset day later in September, you will receive the usual curriculum letter for what each year group will be learning for the rest of the term.

 Maths English The teachers will be assessing where the gaps are and Writing will be based on the book. using the ready to progress criteria.
 They may begin the Spelling and Handwriting lessons will begin place value unit of work.
-Daily class reading will begin The Artist: 'A heart-warming story of how mistakes can make beautiful things happen'
+Daily class reading will begin